Viewing Articulate 360 Content in SharePoint Online

 Custom scripts are now disabled in SharePoint Online for security reasons by default.
 As a result, Articulate content with the story.html file renamed to story.aspx in the published output that previously worked with SharePoint Online might not work anymore.

-If you need to use SharePoint Online, your SharePoint admin may be able to resolve this issue by following the steps below, depending on whether or not you need access immediately.
+If you need to use SharePoint Online, your SharePoint admin may be able to resolve this issue by following the steps below.
 (Note that we don't provide support for either workaround.)

 Enabling Custom Script via the SharePoint Admin Center